sdondley/WebService-Google-Client/README.md

 See unit test in xt folder for more examples

+# DESCRIPTION

+This module, still undergoing heavy development, provides an OAuth 2.0 server-side web application flow to all of the Google API services.

+# GETTING STARTED

+To develop with this module, you must have a user account with Google as well as a developer account both of which can be obtained from Google after acceoptance of their terms and conditions.
+Consult Google for more information on establishing these accounts.

+Next, you will need to register a project with Google using the Google Developer Console and create OAuth2 cient ID credentials for the project.
+This is accomplished by first setting up a "consent screen."
+The consent screen is what allows a resource owner (which will be just you, the developer, at first) to give your Google project authorization to access their data using Google's API calls.
+This consent screen does not have to be verified since it is not public.
+Simply supply an "Application name" and hit "Save."
+Once done, finish the process by creating an "Other" application type.
+Finally, you will need to enable the various APIs and services you want your module to access on behalf of the resource owners.
+Consult Google's documentation for more detailed information on configuring your project and its APIS.

+Once your project is set up with the OAuth 2.0 credentials and has APIs enabled, you now need to ask the resource owner (in this case you) for permission to access their data.
+This is done by using the `goauth` utility in the `bin` directory of this module.
+Before using it, you need to manually configure the scopes you will ask permission from the user to access.
+Unfortunately, these scopes are hard coded into this module at the bottom of the `WebService/Google/Client/Server.pm` module in the `__DATA__`.
+This will be improved in the near future.
+Add your scopes to the `scope` key.
+The scope is a URL and are [listed here](https://developers.google.com/identity/protocols/googlescopes).

+Once the scopes are added, execute the `bin/goauth` script.
+It will prompt you for the `client_id` and `client_secret` both which are available through the Google console.
+Once entered, point your browser to `127.0.0.1:3001` and click on the "Click here to get Mojo tokens" link.
+Next log in and/or approve the request to access your data for the scopes listed.
+Once the process is complete, a `config.json` file will be generated for you in your directory.
+This JSON file contains the tokens used by this module to make API requests on behalf of you, the resource owner.

+Once you have verified you have everything working, you can set to work setting up a public facing consent screen so `WebService::Google::Client` can get scope authorization from other resource owners and begin making API requests on their behalf.

 # KEY FEATURES

 - Object-oriented calls by API->Resource->method schema.
 Like $gapi->Calendar->Events->lists